CarloNicolini/fagso/README.md

 CMake will show specific errors if some missing package is requested for the compilation.
 Just be sure always to be up-to-date with **numpy** and **cython** packages:

     $> sudo pip install -U numpy cython

-Once `pyfagso` is compiled start a python console and import pyfagso as a normal Python module

-    $> python
-    >>> import pyfagso

 On OSX I strongly suggest to obtain cython through `pip` by first installing `pip` using `homebrew`.